-'Radical' COVID Testing Plan Could Offer A 'Return To Normal,' Journalist Says
+'Radical' Coronavirus Testing Plan Could Offer A 'Return To Normal,' Journalist Says

 Interview Highlights

-On the PCR test for COVID, which is highly accurate, but also expensive and slow to provide results
+On the PCR test, which is highly accurate, but also expensive and slow to provide results

 The turnaround time for a lot of these tests is, say, between one day and seven days or, in a lot of bad circumstances during the pandemic, even up to two weeks.
 So these tests are this really specific tool.
-They are extremely accurate ... they can pick up tiny amounts of viral genetic material.
-But they also come with these downsides: They take a while to return results, they're dependent on these supply chains for chemicals called reagents, as well as swabs, as well as particular kinds of test tubes.
+They are extremely accurate. ...
+They can pick up tiny amounts of viral genetic material.
+But they also come with these downsides: They take awhile to return results, they're dependent on these supply chains for chemicals called reagents, as well as swabs, as well as particular kinds of test tubes.
 And they tend to run on these things that are called platforms, which are produced by big pharmaceutical companies.
 Those machines ... themselves are pretty expensive.
-And so you have the cost problems and you have the turnaround-time problem.
+And so you have the cost problems, and you have the turnaround-time problem.
 So they're just absolutely amazing tests, but they have these downsides.

-On why the PCR test is mismatched with the contagious phase of COVID
+On why the PCR test is mismatched with the contagious phase of COVID-19

 Oftentimes, you're contagious before you have symptoms or right when you're getting them.
 So let's say you get a little bit sick or you detect some symptom.
-You wait a few days before you get a test or you have to wait because oftentimes that's been happening.
+You wait a few days before you get a test, or you have to wait because oftentimes that's been happening.
 By the time you even get the test, you might already be out of the most contagious phase of the disease.
 So that's really why this mismatch of timelines is really a big problem.

 On less expensive antigen tests that get same-day results

 The main way that people can imagine doing a lot of rapid testing is through antigen testing.
 So that basically means it's looking for a protein that the virus produces and not the actual genetic material.
 So it's kind of a different target.
 It's less sensitive.
 It's more likely to tell you you don't have the virus when in fact you do.
 These tests are simpler.
 That's probably the best way of putting it, and there are two different kinds: One is sort of the Nespresso model.
 There's like a little machine — and you do the test and the machine sort of pops back the result.
 And those are normally done, say, at a doctor's office or a nursing home is a big location for this kind of testing.
 It's called the point-of-care testing. ...
-There are a couple of those tests approved by the FDA for use.
+There are a couple of those tests approved by the [Food and Drug Administration] for use.
 And the federal government has bought a lot for nursing homes.

 The other kind of test would be a simple strip test.
 So the thing that most people are probably most familiar with would be a pregnancy test.
 There's also tests like this for dengue fever — about 100 million of those are done each year.
 And these kinds of tests are just extremely simple, relatively speaking, and you'd be really doing them at home.
 They wouldn't be in a doctor's office.
 They wouldn't be in any kind of institutional setting.
 You'd either do them at school, or you'd do them in the workplace, or you'd do them at home.